What is the Lowell Milken Institute-Sandler Prize For New Entrepreneurs?

 How can I find team members?

-The Lowell Milken Institute for Business Law and Policy will hold meetups during the fall of 2022.
+The Lowell Milken Institute for Business Law and Policy will hold meetups during Fall 2023 and Spring 2024.
 The meetups will be open to UCLA students from the college or any of the graduate schools.
 The first meetup will take place in mid-October and the exact date, time and place will be advertised.

 In addition, UCLA has a very robust entrepreneurship community including student organizations at the college and every graduate school with students interested in entrepreneurship.
 A list of those organizations is available on the Lowell Milken Institute’s resource page.

 UCLA’s many entrepreneurship organizations regularly hold functions in which potential team members may attend.
 We recommend that you visit Startupucla.com for notice of events.

 The Lowell Milken Institute-Sandler Prize for New Entrepreneurs’ website also will permit you to put information about your Team and specific needs on a job board.

 I am a law student; what role can I have in creating a new venture?